hitesh22rana/Music-Player/README.md

 <ul>

-<li>You can add anysong , but try to add royalty free music like i have did and feel free to change UI/UX or improve it. i am open for pull requests</li>
+<li>You can add any song , but try to add royalty free music like i have did and feel free to change UI/UX or improve it. i am open for pull requests</li>

 <li>If someone could help to add more dynamic functionality to the Music-Player or can help in fixing some bugs feel free to contribute.</li>